freddiN/FreddiRollo/README.md

 # codechanges
 You need to do the following codechanges before flashing to your Wemos:

-- configure your wifi details in lines 4-6
+- configure your wifi credentials in lines 4-6
 - configure the used digital ports in lines 8-11
 - play around with the rotationSpeed in line 13